secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/index.html.md

    * After the customer call, send a pdf version of the meeting notes to the customer as part of the follow-up email using the [Post-Planning example email template](https://docs.google.com/document/d/1rJ9q9gEzsumRxDhoWEe45u70efmKA0eWNg69WONuCYs/edit?usp=sharing) to draft the message.
    * Save a copy of the customer call notes to the customer Active Projects folder.

 8: **Teleconferencing Set Up** - GitLab typically prefers to use Zoom as our primary teleconferencing system.
 However, we can set up Webex or MS Teams as an alternative solution based on the training requirements.
    * If **Zoom** is the preferred teleconferencing system, then the Project Coordinator sets up the Zoom sessions per the [set up instructions](https://about.gitlab.com/handbook/customer-success/professional-services-engineering/remote-training-session-setup/).
 Make sure to add the trainers as alternate hosts for the sessions in order for the trainers to gain host rights for the meeting.
    * If **Webex** is the preferred teleconferencing system, then the Project Coordinator sets up the Webex sessions per the [set up instructions](https://docs.google.com/document/d/1xk6BIzpDAzF1YxwRLZ-4ZaJScyz3OmG2UsyL6xYfF9U/edit?usp=sharing).
 Make sure to add the trainers as attendees for the sessions so they can add the calendar placeholders.
 The trainers will need to start the meeting via GitLab's shared account to gain host rights for the meeting.
 The training attendees are also typically added to the meeting invite instead of requiring registration.

+9: **Training Calendar Update** - Update the placeholder on the Professional Services Training calendar per the suggested [template](https://docs.google.com/document/d/1lr156fdAM24GGWkqpLtkaJ5ofv3uoVx0lC9UDS9m3B0/edit?usp=sharing) to include the teleconferencing information and notify the trainer.

-9: As you work through the training scheduling and preparation tasks, update the Professional Services GitLab.com epic training checklist.
+10: As you work through the training scheduling and preparation tasks, update the Professional Services GitLab.com epic training checklist.

 #### Training Preparation (T-1 Week)
 One week prior to the class start date, the Project Coordinator will send the following reminders and perform preparation tasks leading up to the training delivery.